N-Germek/data-structures-and-algorithms/python/docs/linked_list/README.md

 ## Author

-Natalija Germek.
-Daniel Brott assisted in troubleshooting my __str__ method to get it to pass.
+Natalija Germek with clarification assistance from Daniel Brott.

 ## Approach & Efficiency

+Version 1.0
+Version 1.2

+Daniel Brott assisted in troubleshooting my __str__ method which was placed in my Node class in error versus in my Linked List class.

 BigO
 Time: O(n)